axsh/openvnet/docs/content/vnctl/interfaces.md

 * port-name

-The OpenVNet associates an Open vSwitch's port with a database record of the interface table if its `port-name` is corresponded to what you can see by `ovs-vsctl show`.
+Typically there are multiple network interfaces connected to Open vSwitch.
+OpenVNet needs to know which one we are describing here.
+That's where `port-name` comes in.
+This needs to be the same as this interface's port name on Open vSwitch.
+You can see the ports currently connected to Open vSwitch by running `ovs-vsctl show`.